Requirements for Admission

 An admissions counselor will review your completed application and send a decision letter within approximately two weeks.

-Admissions counselors look at several aspects of your high school performance when reviewing applications, from your grades and coursework to your SAT/ACT score (optional).
-While interviews are not required, the Admissions staff may request an interview with certain applicants to obtain additional information or to clarify details on application materials.
+Admissions counselors look at several aspects of your high school performance when reviewing applications including grades, coursework and SAT/ACT score (optional).
+While interviews are not required, Admissions staff may seek interviews with certain applicants to get additional information or clarify details on application materials.

-Strong candidates for admission will have achieved a minimum cumulative grade point average of 2.0 on a 4.0 scale and a class rank in the top 50 percent of the graduating class.
-(SAT/ACT scores are optional)
+Candidates offered admission have achieved a minimum cumulative grade point average of 2.0 on a 4.0 scale and a class rank in the top 50 percent of the graduating class.

 We also recommend that students complete the following high-school coursework:

 - Four years of English

-- Three years of math (typically Algebra 1, Geometry, and Algebra II)
+- Three years of Math (typically Algebra I, Geometry, and Algebra II)

 - Three years of Social Science (including U.S. History)

-- Two years of science courses (including one lab science)
+- Two years of Science (including one Lab Science)

 - Three years of a single foreign language (Students who completed up to the third level of a language are exempt from taking a foreign language at CCSU)

 Note: Additional coursework is required for specific majors in the schools of Business, Education & Professional Studies, and Engineering, Science, & Technology.
 Please see program requirements on each school's website.